Nichols: 12th-ranked Tennessee basketball gives fans a breath of fresh air in season-opening win over Colorado

 The win was a long-awaited breath of fresh air for a fan base in desperate need of a change in scenery.

-In case anyone forgot, Tennessee football coach Jeremy Pruitt’s seat is still scorching.
+In case anyone forgot, Tennessee football coach Jeremy Pruitt’s seat is still scorching hot.

-His team sits at just 2-6, coming off a program-worst sixth consecutive loss with Vanderbilt looming and a possible date with fifth-ranked Texas A&M set for next week.
+His team sits at just 2-6, coming off a sixth consecutive loss, which is tied for worst in program history.
+Vanderbilt looms this week, and Pruitt’s Vols have a possible date with fifth-ranked Texas A&M set for next Saturday.

-In short, a fan base that’s spent all fall cooped up at home, glued to televisions with horrid football devoid of passion, wanted nothing more than for Rick Barnes and his team to deliver a high-flying, celebration-filled opener to give them something to finally enjoy.
+In short, this Tennessee fan base has spent all fall cooped up at home, glued to televisions showing horrid football devoid of passion, pride or any sort of purpose.

+So, on Tuesday night, who could blame those fans for wanting nothing more than for Barnes and his team to deliver a toughness-fueled, celebration-filled opener they could actually enjoy?

-A 26-10 Tennessee lead shrunk to 26-15, and by the end of the first half, the Buffaloes had drawn with seven at a 31-24 margin.
+Tennessee’s 26-10 lead shrank to 26-15, and by the end of the first half, the Buffaloes had drawn with seven at a 31-24 margin.

 A John Fulkerson turnover started the second half for the Vols, and the Buffs responded with a 3-pointer to draw within four.